Shin-Au-Av – Secret Ancient Underground City Hidden Beneath Death Valley

 There are also stories of two men named White and Thomason who claimed that they found the catacombs after one of them had fallen through the bottom of an old mine shaft near Wingate Pass, which is in the southwest corner of Death Valley.
 Wingate Pass was the old route the mule teams took when hauling borax out of Death Valley in the 1800s.

-Thomason and White said they found themselves in a natural underground cavern that they claimed went for about 20 miles north into the heart of the Panamint Mountains.
-To their amazement, they allegedly found themselves in a huge, ancient, underground cavern city.
+Thomason and White said they found themselves in a natural underground cavern that they claimed went about 20 miles north into the heart of the Panamint Mountains.
+Amazingly, they found themselves in a huge, ancient, underground cavern city.

-They claimed that they discovered within the city several perfectly preserved 'mummies,' which were clad in fine leather and wore thick gold armbands and wielded gold spears.
+They claimed they discovered several perfectly preserved 'mummies' within the city.
+These mummies were clad in fine leather, wore thick gold armbands, and wielded gold spears.

 The city had apparently been abandoned for ages, except for the mummies, and the entire underground system looked very ancient.
-It was formerly lit, they found out by accident, by an ingenious system of lights fed by subterranean gases.
+It was formerly lit, they discovered by accident, by an ingenious system of lights fed by subterranean gases.

 They claimed to have seen a large, polished round table that looked as if it may have been part of an ancient council chamber, giant statues of solid gold, stone vaults and drawers full of gold bars and gemstones of all kinds, heavy stone wheelbarrows which were perfectly balanced and scientifically-constructed so that a child could use them, huge stone doors which were almost perfectly balanced by counterweights, and other incredible sights."

-They had brought some of the treasure out of the caverns and tried to set up a deal with certain people, including scientists associated with the Smithsonian Institution, in order to gain help to explore and publicize the city as one of the 'wonders of the world.'
+They had brought some of the treasure out of the caverns and tried to set up a deal with certain people, including scientists associated with the Smithsonian Institution, to gain help exploring and publicizing the city as one of the 'wonders of the world.'

-However, these efforts ended in disappointment when a 'friend' of theirs stole the treasure (which was also the evidence), and they were scoffed at and rejected by the scientists when they went to show them the 'mine' entrance and could not find it.
-A recent cloudburst, they claimed, had altered and rearranged the entire countryside, and the landscape did not look like it had before."
+However, these efforts ended in disappointment when a 'friend' stole the treasure (which was also the evidence).
+They were scoffed at and rejected by the scientists when they went to show them the 'mine' entrance and could not find it.
+They claimed a recent cloudburst had altered and rearranged the entire countryside, and the landscape did not look like it had before.

 It is a fascinating story and an unsolved ancient mystery.
 Does the underground city of the Shin-Au-Av really exist?
 Will it ever be found?